BT-Compile/JHA/README.md

 <img src="./JHA/wwwroot/images/readme/display.PNG" />

 Hello, hope you are doing well today!
 This is my submission for the technical challenge presented to me from Innovative Refrigeration Systems.
-I was given five days to complete this assessment and it was a fun and challenging scenario to complete.
-This web application was written in C# in ASP.NET Core using CSS library Bootstrap and jQuery.
+I was given four days to complete this assessment and it was a fun and challenging scenario to complete.
+This web application was written in C# in ASP.NET Core using CSS libraries Bootstrap and jQuery.

 <br />
 While I did enjoy working on the project there is a few edge cases and issues I came across that I could not get to with my short time frame.